BruteforceMisa/lizzy-grootjen/_posts/2025-06-15-Summer-School-Crete.md

   enabled: true
 ---

-Two months in during my PhD, it is time to attend my first summer school.
-This summer school PROACT was organised someone in our lab.
+Two months in during my PhD, it was time to attend my first summer school.
+This summer school [PROACT](https://proact-school.cs.ru.nl) was organised by [Konstantina Miteloudi](https://www.cs.ru.nl/~kmiteloudi/) from our lab.
 The topic of the summer school aligned perfectly with my PhD topic, so after two months of reading papers and watching videos, this was the perfect time to get some live in-depth explanations on the materials!

-But then the travel date came closer, and I start to realise I (still) don't like airplanes.
-And the logistics about packing your suitcase, stressing about the suitcases' dimensions to fit in the provided boxes at the airport, stressing about "weird" liquids you want to take in the plane (i.e. your toothpaste etc.).
+But then the travel date came closer, and I started to realise I (still) don't like airplanes.
+And the logistics about packing your suitcase, stressing about the suitcase's dimensions to fit in the provided boxes at the airport, stressing about "weird" liquids you want to take in the plane (i.e. your toothpaste etc.).
 When travelling with plane, my stress level has roughly three phases: reaching the airport in time, getting through security without hassle, and landing safely.
 Yes, I know statistically the airplane should be the safest travel option available, but I don't really like being on 10km of height...
 Luckily it was very cloudy so I just imagined these clouds to be soft pillows or snow.

 ![image]({{ site.url }}{{ site.baseurl }}/assets/images/pillows.jpeg)